 Today is the celebration of National Grandparent’s Day.
 I honestly didn’t know it existed, but it has been celebrated in the US on the first Sunday after the Labor Day holiday since 1978.
-With all of the acknowledgments and praises were shown on my social media feeds, it made me realize how much of an inspiration my own grandparents have been to me in regards to travel.
+After seeing all of the acknowledgments and praises were shown on my social media feeds, which made me realize how much of an inspiration my own grandparents have been to me in regards to travel.

-My maternal grandmother left Trinidad in her early twenties with my aunts and her husband to live in England.
-She lived there well over 50 years, but made frequent trips to the US for weddings, births, anniversaries, and graduations.
-I always remembered my Nana being out of the house early and back late in the evening, mastering the NYC transit system and the Greyhound Bus to visit childhood friends, family members and do lots of shopping.
-Nan traveled within Europe, the Caribbean and the US; It wasn’t until her later years that her health prevented her from traveling.
-Her actions showed me that there is no problem with solo travel and she often encouraged me to do so after I graduated college.
+My maternal grandmother left Trinidad in her early twenties with my aunts and her husband to live in London.
+She lived there well over 50 years but made frequent trips to the US for weddings, births, anniversaries, and graduations.
+I always remembered my Nana being out of the house early and back late in the evening, mastering the NYC transit system and the Greyhound Bus to visit childhood friends, family members, and do lots of shopping.
+Nan traveled within Europe, the Caribbean, and the US; It wasn’t until her later years that her health prevented her from traveling.
+Her actions showed me that there is no problem with solo travel and she often encouraged me to do so after I graduated from college.
 Since I am in good health and have ‘no chick nor child’, there shouldn’t be anything to stop me.

 I hope my travels are an inspiration to my nieces and nephews to see the world differently from what they’re used to.
 As young as they are now, I’ve already been asked to come on a trip.
 I still have a lot of places to go; one day I’ll bring them along.